 - A. Interested individuals may join the corporation through the NMRA office or any Arena Secretary. - B. Annual Memberships start on January 1 - C. Championship points standings will not be calculated on any contestant until membership dues have been paid and processed. - 1.
-When purchasing a membership card at a rodeo from the Arena Secretary the card must be purchased before competing for the points to count. - D. Contract personnel must have membership dues paid and processed prior to working an NMRA sanctioned rodeo. - E. Membership in the NMRA is contingent on continuous good standing and adherence to corporation articles, by-laws and rodeo rules. - F. Stock Contractors see section regarding rules for Stock Contractors in Chapter 5.
+When purchasing a membership card at a rodeo from the Arena Secretary the card must be purchased before competing for the points to count. - D. Membership in the NMRA is contingent on continuous good standing and adherence to corporation articles, by-laws and rodeo rules. - E. Stock Contractors see section regarding rules for Stock Contractors in Chapter 5.